sjhloco/sdwan_bgp_lab/README.md

 ![network-diagram](https://user-images.githubusercontent.com/33333983/192093780-dcf1e706-b520-419f-b03b-64556e50bb7c.png)

-The lab is built in EVE-NG using the following devices and images with a username and password of admin and admin
+The lab is built in EVE-NG using the following devices and images with a username/password of admin/admin.

 **vManage01, vBond01, vSmart01, vSmart02:** *20.3.4*\
 **S11-cEdge01, S11-cEdge02, S11-Core01, S21-cEdge01, S21-Core01:** *CSR using IOS-XE 17.3.4a*\